 As stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, drought, extreme heat, and storms.
-The permit area is open lands with moderate to low vegetation fuels, and are vulnerable to the above events, including dust storms and flash flooding from thunderstorms.
-The permitted lands and surrounding land may be vulnerable to these weather events; however, these projected climate change effects are not expected to affect the uses of the permitted lands using hand tools to collect rock samples, prospecting for gold and other minerals, or to conduct geological mapping.
+The State parcel consists of open lands with moderate to low vegetation fuels that are vulnerable to the above events, including dust storms, flash flooding from thunderstorms, and to a lesser extent, wildland fires.
+The State parcel and surrounding land may be vulnerable to these weather events; however, these projected climate change effects are not expected to affect the permitted uses on the State parcel.